 Propagation of Bodhi Tree

 Stem cutting: The stem can be cut off from the parent plant.
 The leaves at the bottom are removed leaving 2-3 leaves at the top.
-The cutting is dipped in rooting hormone and planted in a moist soil.
-It is watered regularly and placed in a place with ample amount of sunlight.
+The cutting is dipped in rooting hormone and planted in moist soil.
+It is watered regularly and placed in a place with an ample amount of sunlight.

 Marcotting: A healthy stem is selected for marcotting and 1 cm height skin is removed from the stem.
 Moist mud is placed around the cut and covered completely with a plastic cover.
 This helps in retaining moisture.
 This is watered daily.
 The stem can be cut and planted separately once the root develops from the cut.

 Bodhi tree bonsai is very easy to care.
 We need to properly water the plant and not let the soil completely dry in any of the weather conditions.
 Bodhi Tree is a fast-growing tree and very apt for Bonsai making.
 Have well drainage soil and provide full sunlight to the Bodhi tree plant.

 Yes, you can make a beautiful Bonsai of a Bodhi Tree.
 The Bodhi tree belongs to the Ficus family and this family is best suited for Bonsai making.
 The Bodhi tree is a very hardy tree and grows very fast.
 The above properties make Bodhi Tree a preferred choice for Bonsai making.